Black Ozarkers: Post-Civil War

-In the decades after the Civil War, emancipated slaves – or Freedmen as they were called – who were native to the Ozarks, and others who migrated to the region would continue to the Ozark communities.
+In the decades after the Civil War, emancipated slaves – or Freedmen, as they were called – who were native to the Ozarks, and others who migrated to the region would continue to the Ozark communities.
 Some lived in isolated rural areas and in small towns – such as Fayetteville and Eureka Springs.
 Some were teachers and ministers, some ran businesses from their home like laundries, cafe's, juke joints and boarding houses, renting rooms to travelers.
 Their communities were small and tight-knit, usually having no more than 1 or 2 churches and a single schoolhouse.
 In the more urban areas, they lived in larger segregated Black communities.
-Greene County, Missouri, which had one of the largest concentrations of Black people in the Ozarks pre and post Civil War, was home to a thriving Black middle-class and community of self sufficient, self reliant Afro-Americans.
-In the city of Springfield, which is known as the Queen City of the Ozarks, the Black community made up over 22 percent of the total population in 1880 and by 1900 would boast several Black owned grocery stores, one of which was the largest in the city.
-Springfield and the surrounding area was home to a variety of several Black owned businesses, there were many churches, adequate schools, various social clubs, a large number of property owners, farmers, artisans, craftsman and Black professionals like doctors, lawyers, educators, barbers, postal workers, city workers and politicians.
-During this period around the turn of the early 20th century, the Black communities of the Ozarks had made great advances despite their disadvantages and the environment being very hostile.
+Greene County, Missouri, which had one of the largest concentrations of Black people in the Ozarks pre and post Civil War, was home to a large black middle-class.
+In the city of Springfield, which is known as the Queen City of the Ozarks, the black community made up over 22 percent of the total population in 1880 and by 1900 would boast several black owned grocery stores, one of which was the largest in the city.
+Springfield and the surrounding area was home to a variety of several Black owned businesses, there were many churches, adequate schools, various social clubs, a large number of property owners, farmers, artisans, craftsman and black professionals like doctors, lawyers, educators, barbers, postal workers, city workers and politicians.